-Samantha Sieber, vice president of Bio-Response Solutions—a company that makes alkaline hydrolysis machines for human disposal—spoke with A&E Real Crime about the process and how it’s different than the way killers try to get rid of bodies.
+Samantha Sieber, vice president of Bio-Response Solutions—a company that makes alkaline hydrolysis machines for human disposal—spoke with A&E True Crime about the process and how it’s different than the way killers try to get rid of bodies.

 What is alkaline hydrolysis?